Meteosource/pymeteosource/README.md

 from pymeteosource.types import tiers, sections, langs, units

-# Change this to you actual API key
+# Change this to your actual API key
 YOUR_API_KEY = 'abcdefghijklmnopqrstuvwxyz0123456789ABCD'
-# Change this to you actual tier
+# Change this to your actual tier
 YOUR_TIER = tiers.PREMIUM

 # Initialize the main MeteoSource object